The-Fourth-Wall/FW-Education-Website/curriculum.md

     - failure of constructivism
 - FW-514 (Artificial Intelligence)
   - description:
-    - An introduction to the foundational techniques driving the field of AI.
+    - An course on the foundational techniques driving the field of AI.
   - programming:
     - …
   - references: